opnfv/sdnvpn/docs/userguide/feature.userguide.rst

 Preparing the host to install Fuel by script
 ============================================
 ..
-Not all of these options are relevant for all scenario's.
+Not all of these options are relevant for all scenarios.
 I advise following the
 .. instructions applicable to the deploy tool used in the scenario.

-Before starting the installation of the <scenario> scenario some preparation of the machine that will host the Fuel VM must be done.
+Before starting the installation of the os-odl_l2-bgpnvp scenario some preparation of the machine that will host the Fuel VM must be done.

 Installation of required packages